How to Meal Plan and Prep Effectively

 After you’ve prepped and stored your groceries, take one or two kinds of meat that you’ve set aside, such as chicken or ground beef, to cook ahead of time.

-To make chicken thighs or breasts, stick 4-6 pounds in the Instant Pot to cook for later use in soups, to eat with roasted vegetables, or to prepare a Paleo barbecue.
+To make chicken thighs or breasts, stick 4-6 pounds in the Instant Pot to cook for later use in soups, with roasted vegetables, or as part of a Paleo barbecue.

 For beef, slow-cook a large roast and eat it for dinner that night, then use leftovers for stir-fry or beef stew in the next few days.

-Tip: Be sure to eat plenty of veggies with your meals to make meat lasts longer (even with always-hungry growing kids!).
+Tip: Be sure to eat plenty of veggies with your meals to make meat lasts longer (especially with always-hungry growing kids!).

 The Paleo Diet does not have to be time-intensive or overwhelming.
 You can be as creative or as simple as you desire in your meal planning and recipe choices.
 Opting for produce delivery or batch prepping and cooking can save time and sanity, but still yield the same healthy results.